Valafi/UE5-Style-Guide/README.md

 #### Reason 4.
 DLC, Sub-Projects, and Patches Are Easily Maintained

 If your project plans to release DLC or has multiple sub-projects associated with it that may either be migrated out or simply not cooked in a build, assets relating to these projects should have their own separate top level content folder.
-This make cooking DLC separate from main project content far easier.
+This makes cooking DLC separate from main project content far easier.
 Sub-projects can also be migrated in and out with minimal effort.
-If you need to change a material of an asset or add some very specific asset override behavior in a patch, you can easily put these changes in a patch folder and work safely without the chance of breaking the core project.
+If you need to change the material of an asset or add some very specific asset override behavior in a patch, you can easily put these changes in a patch folder and work safely without the chance of breaking the core project.
 </details>

 ### Use Developers Folder For Local Testing <a name="content-structure--developers-folder"></a>